About School Direct

 - There is an expectation that you will gain employment in the partnership of schools**

-All of our School Direct routes lead to Qualified Teacher Status (QTS) with the option of a Postgraduate Certificate in Education (PGCE) awarded by our partner University.
-If you choose the option of PGCE, you will be required to complete a number of additional written assignments to the level specified by our partner University.
-The PGCE is subject to annual review by our University partner so please contact us for further details.
+All of our School Direct routes lead to Qualified Teacher Status (QTS) with the option of a Postgraduate Certificate in Education (PGCE).
+If you choose the PGCE option, you will be required to complete a number of additional written assignments to the level specified by the University of East London.

-*The PGCE option is subject to annual review by our university partner
+*The PGCE option is subject to annual review by the University of East London

 **Employment in your School Direct partnership is not guaranteed